 Notte took him away, took him and gave him his own blood, changing true mastery and beginning a long, slow process of healing.
 And Jonathan wept for joy, as he’d known he would.

 Seishirou did not say goodbye.

 They both understood.
 It was all as it had to be.
 Jonathan knew he would see Seishirou again.
-He just had to wait.
+He’d seen it.

-Without being asked, Jonathan painted, and slept, and waited.
-He waited for the day he could say Seishirou’s name.
+Without being asked, Jonathan painted.
+He slept, and he fed, and he waited for the day he could say Seishirou’s name.